kj-kling/Kling-etal-People-Nature/README.md

 The code & output also include model visualizations to assist with interpretation.

 # PLOTS.CSV #
 This is the dataset used in the R code provided.
-The sheet contains the following columns...
+The sheet contains the following columns:

-$ plot.id: ID of each plot sampled

-$ site: ID for each sampling location (_n_ = 13 communities, A-M; _n_ = 2 sampling locations within Masoala National Park (PA1, PA2)

-$ year: year data were collected for plot

-$ time: years since 2015, used in analyses

-$ protected.area: binary Y/N of whether plot is in Masoala National Park; not used directly in modeling
+ID columns: plot.id, site, protected.area

+Time columns: year (2015-2021) plots sampled, and time (years since 2015)
-$ pop: standardized population size of nearest community to plot; protected area plots were given population of 0

-$ dist: standardized distance (m) of nearest community to plot
+Population & Distance columns: pop (standardized population of community closest to plot; protected area plots given pop = 0), dist (standardized distance (m) to community closest to plot)

-$ wood.ct: # of timber trees in plot

-$ med.ct: # of individual medicinal plants in plot

-$ lem.ct: # of trees that contain lemur food resources (i.e., lemur food trees) in plot

-$ wood.rich: # of timber tree species in plot

-$ med.rich: # of medicinal plant species in plot

-$ lem.rich: # of lemur food tree species in plot
+Plot metrics - Count columns (i.e., wood.ct): _n_ of individual trees of plants per plot for each provisioning service (timber, medicinal plant, and lemur food trees)

+Plot metrics - Species Richness columns (i.e., wood.rich): _n_ of tree or plant species per plot for each provisioning service

 # APPENDIX S1 #
  Provisioning service(s) per plant